-CORRESPONDENCE CIRCLE.
+CORRÉSPONDENCE CIRCLE.

-This was inaugurated in January, 1887, and now numbers about 2,000 members, comprising many of the most distinguished brethren of the Craft, such as Masonic Students and Writers, Grand Masters, Grand Secretaries, and nearly 300 Grand Lodges, Supreme Councils, Private Lodges, Libraries and other corporate bodies.
+This was inaugurated in January, 1887, and now numbers about 2,000 members, comprising many of the most distinguished brethren of the Craft, such as Masonic Students and Writers, Grand Masters, Grand Secretaries, and nearly 300 Grand Lodges, Supreme Councils.
+Private Lodges, Libraries and other corporate bodies.

-The members of our Correspondence Circle are placed on the following footing:- 1.-The summonses convoking the meetings are posted to them regularly.
-They are entitled to attend all the meetings of the Lodge whenever convenient to themselves; but, unlike the members of the Inner Circle, their attendance is not even morally obligatory.
+The members of our Correspondence Circle are placed on the following footing:-

+1.-The summonses convoking the meetings are posted to them regularly.
+They are entitled to attend all the meetings of the Lodge whenever convenient to themselves; but, unlike the members of the Inner Circle, their the meetings of the Loage whenever convenient to themselves; but, unlike the members of the finer Circle, then attendance is not even morally obligatory.
 When present they are entitled to take part in the discussions on the papers read before the Lodge, and to introduce their personal friends.
 They are not visitors at our Lodge meetings, but rather associates of the Lodge.